On the relaxed maximum-likelihood blind MIMO channel estimation for orthogonal space-time block codes: Introduction

-As it has been demonstrated by numerical simulations in \cite{CFE}, the dimension of $\boldsymbol{\mathcal{H}}^{\mathcal{C}}_{M}(\mat{H}_{\circ})$ is not $1$ for some well-known OSTB codes including the Alamouti scheme, see e.g. \cite[Table I]{CFE} or \cite[Table I]{BI}.
-So studying this estimation approach in the case where this dimension is not $1$ can have interesting practical results as well as theoretical insights.
-In the current paper we try to shed some light on this case.
+As it has been demonstrated by numerical simulations in \cite{CFE}, the dimension of $\boldsymbol{\mathcal{H}}^{\mathcal{C}}_{M}(\mat{H}_{\circ})$ is not $1$ for some well-known OSTB codes including the Alamouti scheme.
+So studying this estimation approach in the cases where this dimension is not $1$ can have interesting practical results as well as theoretical insights.
+In the current paper we try to shed some light on these cases.

 To begin, we need to note that the space $\boldsymbol{\mathcal{H}}^{\mathcal{C}}_{M}(\mat{H}_{\circ})$ and its dimension depend on the realized channel vector $\mat{h}_{\circ}$, hence they are stochastic entities.
 Nevertheless the numerical simulations conducted in \cite{CFE} for many OSTB codes suggest that the dimension of this space interestingly shows a deterministic behavior for which no theoretical explanation has been provided.
 To our knowledge, the only other work that has studied this problem from a theoretical point of view is that of \cite{BI} where the deterministic behavior of the dimension of $\boldsymbol{\mathcal{H}}^{\mathcal{C}}_{M}(\mat{H}_{\circ})$ has been explained for a special class of OSTB codes which they call `identifiable from second-order statistics' \cite{BI}.
 In fact, these are precisely the OSTB codes for which the dimension of $\boldsymbol{\mathcal{H}}^{\mathcal{C}}_{M}(\mat{H}_{\circ})$ is $1$ for some channel matrix $\mat{H}_{\circ}$ and $M$ large enough.
-Our work is in fact a complement to the results in \cite{BI}.

 From \cite{CFE}, we know that a vector $\mat{h}$ lies in $\boldsymbol{\mathcal{H}}^{\mathcal{C}}_{M}(\mat{H}_{\circ})$ if and only if $\mat{A}(\frac{\mat{h}}{\| \mat{h}\|})=\mat{A}(\frac{\mat{h}_{\circ}}{\| \mat{h}_{\circ}\|}) \mat{B}$ for some orthogonal matrix $\mat{B}$, where $\mat{A}(\cdot)$ is a linear map defined in Section \ref{Space-Time Block Coding}.
 Denoting the true input-data vector by $\mat{s}$, we can apply the algorithm in \cite{CFE} to find a vector $\hat{\mat{h}}$ in $\boldsymbol{\mathcal{H}}^{\mathcal{C}}_{M}(\mat{H}_{\circ})$ and use it as the channel vector to decode an estimated input-data vector $\hat{\mat{s}}$.
 Let $\hat{\mat{B}}$ be an orthogonal matrix that satisfies $\mat{A}(\frac{\hat{\mat{h}}}{\| \hat{\mat{h}}\|})=\mat{A}(\frac{\mat{h}_{\circ}}{\| \mat{h}_{\circ}\|}) \hat{\mat{B}}$.
 Then it is easy to show that we then have $\mat{s}=c\,\hat{\mat{B}}\,\hat{\mat{s}}$, where $c$ is some positive constant.
 This means that the true input-data vector $\mat{s}$ is an orthogonal transformation of $\hat{\mat{s}}$, up to a multiplicative constant.
 Can we say anything more about the set of all the possible matrices $\hat{\mat{B}}$?
 The main objective of this paper is to answer this question.